Masterscooper/dogegpu-stratum-proxy/README.md

 ## Node Requirements:

-Requires the following `raven.conf` options:
+Requires the following `dogpu.conf` options:
 ```
 server=1
 rpcuser=my_username
 rpcpassword=my_password
 rpcallowip=127.0.0.1
 ```
-On *nix OS's this file is located at `~/.raven` by default.
-On windows, this file is located at `%appdata%\roaming\Raven`.
+On *nix OS's this file is located at `~/.dogpu` by default.
+On windows, this file is located at `%appdata%\roaming\dogpu`.

-You may need to create the `raven.conf` file and add those lines if it does not exist.
+You may need to create the `dogpu.conf` file and add those lines if it does not exist.

-For testnet you can add `testnet=1` to your `raven.conf`
+For testnet you can add `testnet=1` to your `dogpu.conf`

 note:
 - Default Mainnet rpcport = `8766`